NEW MEMBER OFFER!

 Dave Pape

-South America’s only native species of bear, the spectacled bear gets its name from the tawny markings around its eyes.
+South America’s only native type of bear, the spectacled bear gets its name from the tawny markings around its eyes.
 At up to 440 pounds, it’s the continent’s largest carnivorous mammal, though more than 90% of its diet consists of plants.
 They’re docile for bears (human deaths and injuries from them are almost unknown).
 Formerly widespread, this vulnerable species is now restricted to a narrow strip of the Andes.

 Sun Bear